mrocklin/blog/_posts/work/2017-10-08-kafka-python.md

 *Note: I discovered this article on [parsely/pykafka #559](https://github.com/Parsely/pykafka/issues/559), which has good conversation about the three libraries.*

-However it's not clear how important this is.
 I profiled PyKafka in these cases and it doesn't appear that these code paths have yet been optimized.
 I expect that modest effort could close that gap considerably.
+This difference seems to be more from lack of interest than any hard design constraint.

-It's also not clear how critical these speeds are.
-According to the PyKafka maintainers at Parse.ly they haven't actually turned on the librdkafka optimizations in their internal pipelines.
-This just isn't their bottleneck.
+It's not clear how critical these speeds are.
+According to the PyKafka maintainers at Parse.ly they haven't actually turned on the librdkafka optimizations in their internal pipelines, and are instead using the slow Pure Python implementation, which is apparently more than fast enough for common use.
+Getting messages out of Kafka just isn't their bottleneck.
 It may be that these 250,000 messages/sec limits are not significant in most applications.
 I suspect that this matters more in bulk analysis workloads than in online applications.